Women’s Health Through the Years: Teens-34

 Annual well-woman exams provide you an opportunity to check in on your health and set goals for the year.
 Because these exams focus on prevention - taking care of your health now to avoid illness later - they are key to your long-term wellness.
 You may wish to discuss the following topics with your doctor at your annual exam:

-- Whether you plan to have children in the next year or the right birth control for you
+- Whether you plan to have children in the next year

 - Your weight, diet and physical activity level